-Does your Auckland web design have a clear call to action?
+Does your web design have a clear call to action?

 “I don’t want any text on my homepage!”

-From a design point of view, having a homepage comprised of graphics alone sometimes appeals to a web site owner, but avoid this at all costs as doing so will make your site less attractive to Google.
+From a design point of view, having a homepage comprised of graphics alone sometimes appeals to a web site owner, but avoid this as doing so will make your site less attractive to Google.
 Also, text loads faster than graphics and normally says more.
-In this instance your are choosing between form and function: graphic intensive design (form) versus search engine visibility (function).
+In this instance, you are choosing between form and function: graphics-intensive design (form) versus search engine visibility (function).

 Photography will make or break your web design